 I use my finger to draw and paint on my iPad, so I can’t offer any information on the pro’s and con’s of using a stylus.
 Many people, it seems, prefer to do their art on a tablet screen with a stylus, and find it difficult to use their finger.
 It’s worth experimenting to see what suits you.

-I always have a keyboard attached to my iPad.
+Importantly, I have a keyboard attached to my iPad.
 It’s not only great for typing, but prevents the iPad’s keyboard popping up and getting in the way, when I am arranging my art and words.

 An Overview of Some of the Apps I use